-4 The SCCS concludes the following:
+The SCCS concludes the following:

-- In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
-1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier? - 10Based on the assessment of data provided and taking into consideration the concerns11related to potential endocrine disrupting properties, the SCCS considers Hexyl12Salicylate safe when used up to the maximum concentrations as provided in Table 113of this Opinion. - Does the SCCS have any further scientific concerns with regard to the use of Hexyl Salicylate in cosmetic products? - 17 The SCCS mandates do not address environmental aspects.
-Therefore, this 18 assessment did not cover the safety of Hexyl Salicylate for the environment.
+(1) In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
+1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier?

+Based on the assessment of data provided and taking into consideration the concerns related to potential endocrine disrupting properties, the SCCS considers Hexyl Salicylate safe when used up to the maximum concentrations as provided in Table 1 of this Opinion.